colbytimmsl/SQL_CAF_SolutionFactory/README.md

 * [eBook: SQL Adoption Aligned To Cloud Adoption Framework](https://github.com/faridabharmal/SQL_CAF_SolutionFactory/tree/master/TechnicalEnablement)

    Detailed guidance about what one needs to do in each of the Cloud Adoption phases for SQL Migration starting from Strategy, Plan, Ready, Adopt, Govern and Manage.
-We have supplied detailed step by step guidance(from our experiences) that will provide the steps necessary to go from zero to a complete SQL migration and management aligned to the Cloud Adoption Framework methodology.This eBook contains the following list of documents -
+We have supplied detailed step by step guidance(from our experiences) that will provide the steps necessary to go from zero to a complete SQL migration and management aligned to the Cloud Adoption Framework methodology.

+   This eBook contains the following documents
       * 01 - CAF Strategy Phase - SQL Migration
       * 01 - B - SQL – Azure Total Cost Ownership Calculator (TCO)
       * 02 - CAF Plan Phase for SQL Migration